 After about 10:00 pm, male and female colonies of the blushing star coral (Stephanocoenia intersepta) begin releasing their sperm and eggs.
 The females release eggs that look like champagne bubbles to a diver.
 As the eggs release, the chocolate brown tentacles of the coral polyps withdraw making the colony appears to “blush” due to the white color of the underlying skeleton.

 On the 8th night after the full moon, the spawning sequence of the previous evening repeats itself, but with significantly more colonies releasing gametes.
 This is the peak night of the coral spawning event, and has often been described as an “underwater snowstorm”.

-Also on the 8th night, the smooth star coral, Montastraea faveolata, releases its gamete bundles beginning soon after 10 p.m.
-The separation in the timing between M. franksi and M. faveolata demonstrates the differing reproductive strategies of these two species.
+Also on the 8th night, the smooth star coral, Orbicella (Montastraea) faveolata, releases its gamete bundles beginning soon after 10 p.m.
+The separation in the timing between O. franksi and O. faveolata demonstrates the differing reproductive strategies of these two species.

 Montastraea faveolata spawning.